tedhabermann/publink/README.rst

     'related-identifier': 'https://doi.org/10.1002/ESP.4023'}]
 	}]

 **Example 2** queries xDD for mentions of two dataset title names and returns relationships between publications and the searched DOIs.
-Note that unlike DOI results further investigation of these results should be considered to validate mentions.
+Note that, unlike DOI results, further investigation of these results should be considered to validate mentions.
+This method is ideal for datasets without assigned DOIs or for datasets with DOIs that were assigned after intial dataset publication.

 .. code-block:: python